Helperbird/website/src/pages/features/reader-mode-for-chrome-and-firefox.md

 ---
 layout: templates/features_two.liquid
-title: View clutter-free web pages with productivity tools, using Helperbirds' Reader mode.
+title: View clutter-free web pages with productivity tools, using Helperbirds' Reading Mode.
 description:
-  Helperbirds Reader Mode, is a feature that simplifies the layout of a webpage and removes distractions such as ads and multimedia elements.
+  Helperbirds Reading Mode, is a feature that simplifies the layout of a webpage and removes distractions such as ads and multimedia elements.
 Which providing a clutter-free reading experience with accessibility and productivity tools.
 keywords:
-  Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: View clutter-free web pages with productivity tools, using Helperbirds' Reader mode.
+featurePageTitle: View clutter-free web pages with productivity tools, using Helperbirds' Reading Mode.
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/readermode.svg"
 youtubeId: PfILiWebkuc
-cardTitle: Reader mode
+cardTitle: Reading Mode
 featureDescription:
   Simplify the layout of a webpage and removes distractions such as ads and multimedia elements.
 Which providing a clutter-free reading experience with accessibility and productivity tools.
 group: reading